• Skip to primary navigation

 Stop using public Wifi

-This may not be the case for all, but if you should use a public Wifi, use a VPN at least to encrypt the connection and increase security.
+This may not be the case for all, but if you should use public Wifi, use a VPN at least to encrypt the connection and increase security.
 But in all the cases, never login to your bank account, Gmail, or social media sites using a WiFi you don’t own.

 Stop using weak passwords